Book a Free Hearing Test Today

-- Do you find it's harder to understand everything that's said in conversation, especially when there's background noise?
+- Do you find it’s harder to understand a conversation, especially when there’s background noise?

 - Do you feel that speech and other sounds seem muffled?

-If your answer is yes to any of the above questions, you need to see a hearing professional for a hearing test.
+If you answered yes to any of the questions listed above, we encourage you to visit a hearing professional for a consultation.

-- Get the correct treatment to remedy the issue, and have you hearing well again.
+- You’ll receive the correct treatment to remedy the issue and ensure you’ll hear well again.

-- Hearing loss is linked with walking problems, falls and even dementia, a loss of brain functions.
-Johns Hopkins expert Frank Lin, M.D., Ph.D, found that mild hearing loss doubled dementia risk.
-Moderate loss tripled risk, and people with a severe hearing impairment were five times more likely to develop dementia.
+- A Johns Hopkins expert Dr. Frank Lin, found that mild hearing loss doubled dementia risk.
+Moderate loss tripled the risk, and people with a severe hearing impairment were five times more likely to develop dementia.